tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

   }
 ```

-We are going to override the `code_block` element, if you are wondering what elements can be overridden you can find them all here: [https://github.com/tinacms/tinacms/blob/main/packages/tinacms/src/rich-text.tsx](https://github.com/tinacms/tinacms/blob/main/packages/tinacms/src/rich-text.tsx)
+We are going to override the `code_block` element, if you are wondering what elements can be overridden you can find them all in our [tinacms](https://github.com/tinacms/tinacms/blob/main/packages/tinacms/src/rich-text.tsx) package.

 Inside our component variable we can put a property named `code_block` which we can then use to override the original styling: